kentcdodds/old-kentcdodds.com/content/blog/application-state-management-with-react/index.md

 to manage different parts of your application, but the indirection of going through all these action creators and reducers is not optimal.

-Also having your entire application state in a single object is one reason why react-redux is having trouble integrating with react hooks right now (any change to the single store object results in all redux hook consumers getting rerendered even when they don't care about that particular part of the state change).
-Note, they have a different solution for this in react-redux@7.1.0-alpha.0 which uses context to manage subscriptions rather than the actual store value.
+Having all your application state in a single object can also lead to other problems, even if you're not using Redux.
+When a React <Context.Provider> gets a new value, all the components that consume that value are updated and have to render, even if it's a function component that only cares about part of the data.
+That might lead to potential performance issues.
+(React-Redux v6 also tried to use this approach until they realized it wouldn't work right with hooks, which forced them to use a different approach with v7 to solve these issues.)
 But my point is that you don't have this problem if you have your state more logically separated and located in the react tree closer to where it matters.

 ---